farmergreg/infinite-putty-tunnel/README.md

 ## History
 This software is a fork of *Putty Tunnel Manager*.
 The [original](https://github.com/joeribekker/putty-tunnel-manager) appears to be no longer maintained.
-At this point, this program is nearly a complete rewrite.
+This program is nearly a complete rewrite of the original *Putty Tunnel Manager*.
 I've made many changes and have done my best to improve the code and reliability of this software.